TemitayoADEYEMO/FCB-Project-Documentation-/README.md

 # FCB-Project-Documentation-
 ---
 ## Project Outline
-This data analysis is to look at the amount of food consumed by the residents of Area 51.
-It hopes to shed more light on the food consumption and provide solutions for an effective environment of farming.
+This data analysis is to look at the amount of businesses and their types in Northen state of nIGERIA.
+It hopes to brinbg a consensus to the amount of businesses around the area.

 ## Tools Used